Blance History, Family Crest & Coats of Arms

 Blance Spelling Variations

-spelling variations characterize Norman surnames.
+A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Blanch, Blanche, Blanck, Blank, Blance, Blanx and others.

 Early Notables of the Blance family (pre 1700)

-Another 20 words (1 lines of text) are included under the topic Early Blance Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Blance Notables in all our PDF Extended History products and printed products wherever possible.

 Many English families left England, to avoid the chaos of their homeland and migrated to the many British colonies abroad.
 Although the conditions on the ships were extremely cramped, and some travelers arrived diseased, starving, and destitute, once in the colonies, many of the families prospered and made valuable contributions to the cultures of what would become the United States and Canada.
 Research into the origins of individual families in North America has revealed records of the immigration of a number of people bearing the name Blance or a variant listed above: